fabricioepa/lab-springboot-rest-sample/README.md

 It means you can create lightweight data structures to read thousands of data and also have complex object structures to read detailed information for the same entity in the domain.

-Feel free to bring up your ideias  ;)
+Feel free to bring up your ideas  ;)